How Alignment Routes: Localizing, Scaling, and Controlling Policy Circuits in Language Models: Discussion

 \paragraph{Interpretation: an early-commitment vulnerability.} The gate commits the routing decision at the detection layer: encodings that fail to instantiate the gate-readable representation bypass the policy regardless of whether deeper layers reconstruct the target content.
 The experiment does not show that the model semantically reconstructs the harmful request under cipher; it shows that ciphered inputs fail to produce the gate-readable routing trigger, which localizes the failure to the routing interface rather than to downstream refusal generation.
 The relevant null is not ``cipher is gibberish to the model'' (the model demonstrably recognizes the cipher format and emits decoding steps), but that formal cipher processing produces lexical or form-level correlates at routing-relevant depths without producing harmful-intent representations the safety circuit would read.
 Distinguishing binding failure from formal-processing is left to follow-up work; the bypass holds across three models from three labs under either interpretation.
 Evidence level~(iv).

 \paragraph{Rescue experiment.} Injecting the gate's \emph{plaintext} activation into the cipher forward pass restores refusal in 48\% of cases (Phi-4-mini, $n{=}120$), up from 0\% under cipher alone (Appendix~\ref{app:bijection}).
-Single-head rescue is partial; Qwen3-8B shows 0\% single-head recovery, consistent with its more distributed architecture.
+Single-head rescue is partial; Qwen3-8B shows 0\% single-head recovery at $n{=}120$ (9/120 plaintext baseline refusals; also 0\% at the $n{=}8$ discovery corpus), consistent with its more distributed architecture.
 The 48\% recovery rules out the strongest ``cipher forward pass is noise'' null: the amplifier cascade retains enough structural integrity under cipher to propagate a restored gate trigger into coherent refusal.